Whyke Residents’ Association

 How to join the WRA?

-Please use the contact number 01243 787019 or 01243 786750 to be directed to your street representative who can give you more information on the WRA and register your membership.
+Please use the contact number 01243 533393 to be directed to your street representative who can give you more information on the WRA and register your membership.
 The subscription is £4 per household.